d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 When adding role map, SID is optional.
 </aside>

+- **-j, --json**

+Use this command to change the displayed output to JSON format.
+Preserving the JSON data structure makes the information easier to parse.

 #### Login Parameters

 The following parameters can be included to login to a server in the same line as the command is run.